pkboy/pkboy.github.io/_posts/2022-05-11-dynamic-category-tabs.markdown

 ### End

-And again here is the demo: [http://thathappenedto.us/test/](http://thathappenedto.us/test/)
+And again here is the demo: [http://thathappenedto.us/repeater-for-category/](http://thathappenedto.us/repeater-for-category/)

+As usual this thing hasn't been thoroughly tested by myself.
 If you have any questions you can DM me on twitter [@robchankh](https://twitter.com/robchankh) or leave a comment on FB where I'll post this.